SoftwareAG/c8y-docs/content/machine-learning/remaining-useful-life-bundle/remaining-useful-life-using-demo-device.md

 * A data points graph displaying a collection of data points.
 * A KPI Widget displaying the last measurement value of a device.

-See screenshot below and follow the description in [User Guide > Cockpit](/users-guide/cockpit).
+See screenshot below and follow the description in [Cockpit](/users-guide/cockpit) in the *User guide*.

 <img src="/images/zementis/RemainingUsefulLife/rul-widgets.png" alt="Download" style="display:inline-block; margin:0"> <br>